Skip to content

 After completing this module, you will be able to:

-• Create ConfigMaps from literals, files, and directories using imperative and declarative methods
+• Create and validate ConfigMaps from literals, files, directories, and declarative manifests.

 Terminal window